feathersjs/docs/README.md

 <img style="display: block; width: 400px; margin: 0 auto; margin-top: 4em; margin-bottom: 2em;" src="/img/feathers-logo-wide.png" alt="FeathersJS logo" />

 Welcome to the FeathersJS documentation!
-Feathers is a web-framework for creating real-time applications and REST APIs using JavaScript or TypeScript with Node.JS, React Native and the browser.
-It works with any backend supporting many databases out of the box and with any frontend technology like React, VueJS, Angular, Android or iOS.
+Feathers is a lightweight web-framework for creating real-time applications and REST APIs using JavaScript or TypeScript.
+Feathers can interact with any backend technology, supports over a dozen databases and works with any frontend technology like React, VueJS, Angular, React Native, Android or iOS.

 <img style="margin: 2em 0;" src="/img/key-image-horizontal.png" alt="Feathers key image">